Had I known what challenges awaited me in the Philippines, I would have tossed my plane ticket straight into the trash bin.

 Of course fire exploded inside me each time Roberto helped me onto the boat or touched my arm underwater to point out beautiful sea creature.

 Of course I felt like I was on a torture rack, being stretched in two directions.
-My conscious mind muttering “Can’t, can’t, can’t!”
-But my body screaming, “Oh yes you can.
-Please?
-PLEASE?!!”
+My sense of responsibility to my partner was like a wall… made of balsa wood and tissue paper.

 Sweet Relief.
 Almost.